 In Florida, for example, pet insurance shares its inland marine classification with other “live animals,” bridges, tunnels, power and phone lines as well as antiques.

-The National Association of Insurance Commissioners (NAIC, a group of state regulators, has recognized that in most states pet health insurance remains a ‘Wild West’ of vague regulatory frameworks and oversight.
+The National Association of Insurance Commissioners (NAIC, a group of state regulators) has recognized that in most states pet health insurance remains a ‘Wild West’ of vague regulatory frameworks and oversight.
 As a result, in 2016, the state regulators’ group created a task force to study the industry and look for solutions that would provide uniformity.
-This Pet Insurance Working Group published a white paper last year and is now working to draft model legislation which is intended for states to take into consideration during their next legislative session.
+This Pet Insurance Working Group published a white paper last year and is now working to draft model legislation that is intended for states to take into consideration during their next legislative session.

 Until those recommendations are adopted, you can expect that your dog’s insurance will continue to be loosely regulated.
 Then again, it will also likely be less frustrating and less complex than your own health insurance, especially if companies like Trupanion continue to succeed.